大学院

 ③ To be able to explain sustainability, sustainable development, and SDGs with references to world situations from 1980's;

-④ To be able to explain the outline of the systems of agricultural sciences in Japan;
+④ To be able to explain the outline of the systems of agricultural sciences;

 ⑤ To be able to explain the relationship between social justice and sustainability;

-⑥ To be able to evaluate and analyze traditional techniques such as irrigation development and participatory cultivar selection from the perspective of sustainability and stakeholders and propose the improvement plans;
+⑥ To be able to evaluate and analyze traditional technologies such as irrigation development and participatory cultivar selection from the perspective of sustainability and stakeholders and propose the improvement plans;

 ⑦ To be able to explain the overriding influences of conflicts on agricultural sustainability, interrelationship between agricultural and military technologies, and possible path from conflict, to reconciliation and peace-building;